Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention

-\Cref{fig:pos_neg}illustrates the effects of different visual grounding strategies on both positive and negative samples.
+\Cref{fig:pos_neg} illustrates the effects of different visual grounding strategies on both positive and negative samples.
 First, in positive samples—where the queried object is present—the model's object perception consistently improves as the visual grounding becomes more precise.
-This demonstrates that, although MLLMs exhibit limited visual localization capability through vanilla attention, providing precise visual grounding effectively enhances their overall visual understanding.
-Moreover, in negative samples—queries about objects absent from the image—the application of Visual Semantic Confidence still significantly improves the model's ability to correctly reject the presence of such objects. \Cref{fig:abs_pres} presents the VSC-based grounding maps for both present and absent objects.
-We find that VSC enhances the model's perception for absent objects by redirecting attention toward low-semantic regions (i.e., background or uninformative areas), allowing the model to correctly infer the object's absence.
-In contrast, when guided by VSS-based grounding—which directs attention toward visually richer regions—the model is more likely to misinterpret background patterns as spurious evidence of the queried object, thereby leading to hallucinatory responses.
+This demonstrates that providing precise visual grounding effectively enhances MLLM's overall visual understanding.
+Moreover, in negative samples—queries about objects absent from the image—the application of VSC still significantly improves the model's ability to correctly reject the presence of such objects.